 Is local anesthesia safe during pregnancy?

 The short answer is yes.
 If you need a root canal or to have a tooth pulled, the numbing medications are perfectly safe for the fetus.
 But, once again, always inform your dentist that you are pregnant because if an x-ray is required for any of the procedures they plan to perform on your mouth, then they need to take extra precautions to prevent harm to the fetus.
 Usually, this entails covering your belly and thyroid area with a lead apron so that the radiation from the x-ray machine does make direct contact with you or the fetus.
 The risk of this happening is very minimal to begin with, but it is always sensible to take the extra safety measures anyway as it is better not to take any unnecessary chances.

-Contact Us for Dental Treatments during Pregnancy
+Contact Us for Dental Services in Etobicoke During Pregnancy